 So why did I take so long to try solo female travel?

 And how does all this at all relate to travelling solo to Nepal?

 More importantly, why did I take so long to travel independently, even though solo travel was objectively the kind of travel that would give me the experiences I wanted to seek in the world?

 I hereby confess the biggest failure I grapple with.
 It is a thing that no exam measured, but the assessment is constant and unrelenting.
-The assessors were everyone around me, everywhere, every day.
-And I know it was unrelenting because of my constant failure.
-It twisted like the unhealing wound of Chiron, because it was a constant mockery of my outward achievement.
+The assessors are everyone around me, everywhere, every day.
+And I know it is unrelenting because of my constant failure.
+It twists like the unhealing wound of Chiron, because it is a constant mockery of my outward achievement.